Estrol/O2Game/README.md

 - Open project with visual studio
 - Click Compile
 - Copy BASS x64 DLL to build folder
-- Copy skins folder from my build in discord server :P
+- Copy skins folder from my build in discord server :troll:
 - Run/Debug it
-- To able use Vulkan, download and extract D3D11.dll and DXVK.dll into vulkan folder.
+- To able use Vulkan, download and extract D3D11.dll and DXGI.dll into vulkan folder.

 # License
 MIT License.